Station Master's Residence, Einasleigh: History

 The important mining entrepreneur, John Moffat, prospected for copper in the Chillagoe area from the late 1880s and in the 1890s formed a syndicate with Melbourne investors to build a private railway linking Chillagoe with the government railway network at Mareeba.
 The bill to approve this project was passed in Parliament in 1897 and Frew surveyed the line.
-Frew was employed as an engineer by the Queensland Railways Department from 1879, was second in charge at the construction of the Croydon railway in 1890-91, and constructed much of the Cairns railway network in the early years of the 20th century.
+Frew was employed as an engineer by the Queensland Railways Department from 1879, was second in charge at the construction of the Croydon railway in 1890–91, and constructed much of the Cairns railway network in the early years of the 20th century.
 He also designed the structures needed to service the Chillagoe line.
 Many of the buildings, since vanished, displayed the distinctive multiple gabled roofs seen on this residence.

 The Etheridge railway was built between 1906 and 1910 and the principal towns along the line were Almaden, Einasleigh and Forsayth, which was the terminus.
 Frew designed Station Master's residences at each of the service towns as part of the overall provision of facilities that included a station building, cattle yards, turning fork, loading bank and goods shed.
 The siding to the mine at Einasleigh was reported completed in March 1909 and trains of ore are likely to have commenced running shortly afterwards.

-The Station Master's houses at each town are similar in plan and all feature a distinctive roof arranged in three parallel gables, which indicate the room arrangement.
+The Station Master's houses in each town are similar in plan and all feature a distinctive roof arranged in three parallel gables, which indicate the room arrangement.
 The central room was a dining room flanked by pairs of bedrooms.
 The Einasleigh and Forsayth houses were larger than that at Almaden and were originally designed with lattice at each end of the dining room, allowing this to operate as a central breezeway.
-However, they may not have actually been constructed in this way and are enclosed at each end.
+However, they may not have been constructed in this way and are enclosed at each end.
 The house was designed with a detached building at the rear of the house incorporating a kitchen, store and servant's room with the roof extended at the back to cover a laundry.

 The Chillagoe Company experienced considerable difficulties, undergoing several financial reconstructions.
 Although it was not profitable, it nevertheless survived until 1923, and had an important influence on the mining and railway industries of North Queensland.
 There is evidence of its operations in the ruined smelter at Chillagoe, and abandoned mine sites at Mungana, Einasleigh, Mount Mulligan and elsewhere.
 However, the railway lines built by the company from the government railhead at Mareeba to Mungana in 1901, and to Forsayth in 1910, have survived in use.
 When constructed, they were part of the longest privately owned railway network in Australia, but were incorporated into the Queensland Government rail system in June 1919 when most of the Chillagoe Company's assets were purchased by the Queensland Government.